Three things inspired this recipe. First, sometimes you want to make banana bread but you only have one ripe banana.

 Side note: Don’t you love a white herringbone tile?
 So pretty!

-Be sure to try these banana bread-inspired recipes, too:
+Be sure check out these banana bread-inspired recipes, too:

 Enjoy! xo.
 Emma

 P.S.
 Love those plates that look like paper plates but are porcelain, and for more of our favorite cooking gear and cookbooks, check out our wishlist and shopping pages!

 The best banana bread recipe using only one banana!

 - 1 egg